oldetoolworkshop/oldetoolworkshop.github.io/content/post/2025-12-14 makin'-some-soft-wax.md

 ![Soft Wax](/img/2025/12/lap-soft-wax.png "My latest batch of soft wax")

 Well, it’s that time of the year when a man’s thoughts turn to soft wax.
 Homemade soft wax is an indispensable component in any traditional woodworking shop.
-It’s safe, easy to use, and has a lot of applications from coating tools to prevent rust to using it as a finish top coat.
+It’s safe, easy to use, and has a lot of applications from coating tools to prevent rust to using it as a milk paint top coat.

 I decided to make up a fresh batch today, as I had all the materials according to Lost Art Press’s recipe, which calls for 2 cups of boiled linseed oil, 108 g of food-grade beeswax, and 4 tablespoons of citrus solvent.
 I added an extra tablespoon of solvent because I wanted my wax just a little bit softer.